turingschool/curriculum-site/module2/projects/hang-in-there/index.md

 **By EOD on Kick Off Day:**

 * Read the entire project spec and rubric.
 Post questions in slack.
-* Complete [this project submission form](https://docs.google.com/forms/d/1kW1JPMpZUhAjzIDnW_wDrGB8PtRDTIFh9ohpkd5h0xk/edit) to ensure your project manager has the necessary links.
-See `Helpful Hints` for help with deploying!
 * Add your project manager as a collaborator to your forked repository.
 </section>